-In 2017 the number of overseas visitors to Scotland increased by almost 17 per cent to 3.2 million – the highest level on record.
+2017 was a record-breaking year for our tourism industry, with the number of overseas visitors to Scotland increasing by almost 17 per cent to 3.2 million – the highest level on record.
 Spending by overseas visitors was up to a record level too – up 23 per cent to £2.3 billion.

-In recent years Scotland has had significant success in securing major events, including the Commonwealth Games and Ryder Cup in 2014.
-This year we are hosting the 124th Open Championships at Carnoustie and Glasgow is co-hosting the first-ever European Championships with Berlin.
-Scotland will also host the Solheim Cup in 2019 and the UEFA European Championships in 2020.
+In recent years Scotland has had significant success in securing major events, including the Commonwealth Games and Ryder Cup in 2014, and last year the 124th Open Championships at Carnoustie and the first-ever European Championships.

 Looking forward, Scotland will also host the Solheim Cup this year, the UEFA European Championships in 2020 and the first ever UCI all-discipline World Championships in 2023.